-The Model 054GS General Purpose Ultrasound Phantom is a sturdy, reliable phantom for testing the imaging performance of ultrasonic systems.
+The Model 050 is a sturdy, reliable phantom for testing the imaging performance of ultrasound systems.
+It's small form factor and feature set is designed specifically for small parts testing.

 The phantom is made of CIRS' proprietary Zerdine® hydrogel polymer, which has been formulated to provide tissue mimicking properties including compatibility with harmonic imaging.
 To maximize phantom lifetime, this gel is contained in a rugged ABS plastic housing with a Saran-based laminate membrane.